 - 1. Comply with the California Environmental Quality Act (CEQA), Division 13 (commencing with Section 21000). - 2.
 Be acquired from a willing seller (acquisitions). - 3.
 Comply with all labor codes. - 4.
-Provide public access, where feasible. - 5.
-Provide direct benefits to the area such as walkability and/or functionality (i.e., no impediments such as a freeway with no under/over passing, river with no pedestrian crossing, storm water capture that does not directly benefit the surrounding area, etc.). - 6.
-Engage with the local community to develop the project. - 7.
-Comply with the Model Water Efficient Landscape Ordinance (MWELO) or local agency landscape water ordinance (if as strict or stricter) and use low water, drought tolerant plantings. - 8.
-Provide multiple benefits directly to the community.
-Multiple benefits may include, but are not limited to, social, environmental, economic, physical health, educational, mental health, recreational and climate adaptation.
+Provide public access. - 5.
+Be developed with local community engagement. - 6.
+Provide multiple benefits (e.g., climate adaptation, economic, environmental, social, improved physical and mental health, etc.) to the community.

-Website addresses and links to legislation and other available resource and reference materials may be found in Appendix O.\.
+Website addresses and links to legislation and other available resource and reference materials may be found in Appendix O.